-6. DEFERRED REVENUE
+6. Deferred revenue

-As at March 31, 2021, \$2.5 million (2020 - \$0.7 million) in revenue has been received for events that are due to occur in fiscal 2022.
+As at March 31, 2022, \$2.5 million [2021 - \$2.5 million] in revenue has been received for events that are due to occur in fiscal 2023.

-7. ENDOWMENT FUND
+7. Endowment fund

-- a) The Endowment Fund consists of externally restricted contributions received by the Foundation where the endowment principal is required to be maintained intact over the long term.
-The Endowment Fund also includes internal resources transferred by the Board of Directors (the "Board") with the intention that the principal be maintained intact, but may be drawn down to fund operating activities and grants as required.
-The Endowment Fund is preserved through the Foundation's Fund Unitization and Capital Preservation policy. - b) Investment income (loss) is allocated among the funds based on the Foundation's Fund Unitization and Capital Preservation Policy.
+- [a] The Endowment Fund consists of externally restricted contributions received by the Foundation where the endowment principal is required to be maintained intact over the long term.
+The Endowment Fund also includes internal resources transferred by the Board of Directors [the "Board"] with the intention that the principal be maintained intact, but may be drawn down to fund operating activities and grants as required.
+The Endowment Fund is preserved through the Foundation's Fund Unitization and Capital Preservation Policy. - [b] Investment income (loss) is allocated among the funds based on the Foundation's Fund Unitization and Capital Preservation Policy.
 This policy has the objective of protecting the real value of the endowments over time by limiting the amount of income made available for spending and requiring the reinvestment of income not made available.
-The policy establishes a payout amount based on 6.0% multiplied by the average of the current and two previous fiscal years' unit values multiplied by the number of units in the Endowment Fund, of which 1.5% is credited to the General Fund for administration.

-In any year, should net investment income (loss) not be sufficient to fund the payout calculated in accordance with the Foundation's policy, an amount is transferred from the Endowment Fund to the Restricted and General Funds, as required.
+The policy establishes, where applicable, a payout amount based on 4.25% [2021 6.0%] multiplied by the average of the current and two previous fiscal years' unit values multiplied by the number of units in the Endowment Fund, of which 0.75% [2021 1.5%] is credited to the General Fund for administration.
+In any year, should net investment income not be sufficient to fund the payout calculated in accordance with the Foundation's policy, an amount is transferred from the Endowment Fund to the Restricted and General Funds, as required.

-The preservation of capital (i.e., any excess investment income (loss) earned above the payout rate) is recorded as revenue of the Endowment Fund for externally endowed funds.
+The preservation of capital [i.e., any excess investment income earned above the payout amount] is recorded as revenue of the Endowment Fund for externally endowed funds.
 For Board endowed funds, the preservation of capital is recorded as income of the General Fund and Restricted Fund, based on the underlying restrictions of the original donation, and transferred to the Endowment Fund in the consolidated statement of operations and changes in fund balances.